 Usually the better the quality of progressive lens, the less distortion in your peripheral vision, and the less you need to move your head to see different distances.

 After deciding on the type of lens you want, choose the coating:

 - Anti-scratch (known as "hard" or "super-hard coating") is usually standard.
 It reduces scratching, although no lenses are entirely scratch-proof.

-- Anti-reflective (known as "ultraclear") reduces reflection, increasing light passing through and making your eyes more visible (letting other people see your pretty peepers).
+- Anti-reflective (known or included in lens options such as "ultraclear" or "multicoat") reduces reflection, increasing light passing through and making your eyes more visible (letting other people see your pretty peepers).
 It also helps night and computer vision by reducing reflections from overhead, street and car lights.
 These will usually cost you more.

 - UV eye protection is usually included in a "multi-coat" coating.
 High-index, progressive and polycarbonate lenses are already UV-resistant.
 UV protection can't guard against all the harm that comes from direct sunlight, so always use sunglasses outdoors.

 Look for flexibility created by spring or flex hinges or special material such as titanium, as this protects your frames from breaking and make them more comfortable to wear.
 It's also a good option if you regularly take your glasses on and off, such as with reading glasses.

 Spectacle frames are generally made from the following materials:

 - Plastic (usually acetate) – Lightweight and available in a variety of colours, patterns, finishes, styles and shapes.
 Can be less durable than metal and may fade.

 - Metal – Can cause allergic reactions and may be heavier than plastic.

 - Aluminum - Lightweight and durable, suitable for people with nickel allergies.

 - Stainless steel – Lightweight and durable.
 Widely used, both for its hypoallergenic qualities and because it's comparatively cheap.